Laksith-Nawarathna/boc-clone/README.md

 I have created this clone application to improve my front-end designing skills using HTML and CSS.
 The whole desgin layout and images are copyright to their respective owners.

-This website was designed as a desktop application.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>